-The 2M-1K2 designation, indicates the amp works on the 2 meter Amateur Band and is capable of at least 1.25 kW of RF output.
+The 6M-1K2 designation, indicates the amp works on the 6 meter Amateur Band and is capable of at least 1.25 kW of RF output.

 A single MRFE6VP61K25H FreescaleTM LDMOSFET solid state device is the heart of the amplifier.
-Because most modern Amateur transceivers have a 25-50W output on 2M, the gain of the device must be reduced so the input level is dropped to 4 to 5 watts so the device is not overdriven as fatal damage will occur.
-In "bypass mode" or with the Ready switch off and the green LED un lit, the input RF passes through an input RF coaxial relay and then through the high power vacuum output relay and out to the antenna.
-When the Ready/power switch is activated and the green LED is lit, the Amplifier can be keyed and when driven with the rated RF drive, will amplify to at least 1250 Watts into 50 Ohms.
+Because most modern Amateur transceivers have a 50 to 100W output on 6M, the gain of the device must be reduced 15 dB or less per part 97 FCC rules.
+The input level is dropped to 4 to 5 watts so the device is not overdriven as fatal damage will occur.
+In "bypass mode" or with the Ready switch off and the green LED un lit, the input RF passes through an input relay and then through a high power vacuum relay, through the internal SWR bridge and out to the antenna.
+When the Ready/power switch is activated and the green LED is lit, the Amplifier can be keyed and when driven with the rated RF drive, will amplify to at least 1200 Watts into 50 Ohms.

 The Keying circuit requires a path to ground or near ground through the RCA connector on the rear of the amplifier.
-This is usually accomplished by the driving transceiver but can also be keyed with a foot switch.
+This is usually accomplished by the transceiver but can also be keyed with a foot switch.
 A built in 15 to 20 millisecond delay allows the relays to close before a +2.8 VDC bias voltage is applied to the gates of the device.

-With no drive applied to the device it will idle at approximately 2 amps.
+When "keyed up", with no drive applied to the device, it will idle at approximately 2 amps.
 This condition puts the device in a class AB1 state.
-It is linear at this point so drive of 5W will cause the amp to produce 200+Watts.
-On 2M, 50W of drive, in SSB or CW mode will allow the amplifier to produce 1200 Watts minimum.
-If the drive power is continuous such as with AM, FM or any JT mode, the amplifier will sense this continuous drive level and after about 5 seconds, the bias voltage is reduced pulling the amplifier closer to class C. This reduces the current drain typically from 36 amps down to about 30 Amps and reduces the output slightly to 950 to 1000 Watt output.
+It is linear at this point so a drive of 5W will cause the amp to produce 100+Watts.
+On 6M, 100W of drive, in SSB or CW mode will allow the amplifier to produce 1200 Watts minimum.
+If the drive power is continuous such as with AM, FM or any JT mode, the amplifier will sense this continuous drive level and after about 5 seconds, the bias voltage is reduced pulling the amplifier closer to class C. This reduces the drain current typically from 36 amps down to about 30 Amps and reduces the output slightly to 950 to 1050 Watt output.